 The most famous mini-hotels of St. Petersburg Automatic translate

-Every tourist who has visited St. Petersburg takes away, perhaps, the main impression: Petersburg is a real museum city.
-The best buildings of the city were created by the mind and talent of the greatest architects of their time - Rossi, Rastrelli, Montferrand, Tezini, Kvasova.
+Every tourist who has visited St. Petersburg takes away perhaps the most important impression: St. Petersburg is a real museum city.
+The best buildings of the city were created by the mind and talent of the greatest architects of their time - Rossi, Rastrelli, Montferrand, Tesini, Kvasov.
 More than six architectural styles - classicism, baroque, empire, rococo, neo-gothic, neo-renaissance - are vividly represented in the architectural ensemble of St. Petersburg.
-The mansions of famous figures, palaces, buildings of embassies and universities, arenas, chambers, banks, apartment buildings - all together create a unique single complex, known far beyond the borders of Russia.
+Mansions of famous personalities, palaces, embassy and university buildings, maneges, chambers, banks, profitable houses - all together create a unique unified complex, known far beyond the borders of Russia.

-The buildings of the old city not only fulfill their functional purposes today.
-Behind each of them are historical facts, events, the names of world-famous writers, artists, artists who lived and worked here.
-Only in St. Petersburg can you sit at a table in a restaurant where Fedor Chaliapin noisily celebrated birthdays, Sergei Yesenin read his poems, and Anna Akhmatova drank aromatic coffee in the evenings.
+The buildings of the old city not only fulfill their functional purposes nowadays.
+Behind each of them - historical facts, events, the names of world-famous writers, artists, artists who lived and worked here.
+Only in St. Petersburg you can sit at a table in a restaurant where Fyodor Chaliapin noisily celebrated his birthdays, Sergey Yesenin read his poems, Anna Akhmatova drank fragrant coffee in the evenings.

-One of the most famous Petersburgers of the twentieth century, without a doubt, is Sergey Dovlatov.
-In St. Petersburg, he lived most of his life, from 1944 to 1978.
-Here he entered the Leningrad State Institute twice, served in the internal troops, worked as a journalist, tour guide, literary secretary.
-In St. Petersburg, he wrote many of his works, most of which he managed to publish only in samizdat or emigrant magazines.
-In 1995, a special literary prize named after Sergey Dovlatov was established for the best story written by a Petersburg author or published in St. Petersburg.
+One of the most famous Petersburgers of the twentieth century is undoubtedly Sergei Dovlatov.
+He lived in St. Petersburg for most of his life, from 1944 to 1978.
+Here he enrolled twice in the Leningrad State Institute, served in the internal troops, worked as a journalist, tour guide, and literary secretary.
+In St. Petersburg he wrote many of his works, most of which could be published only in samizdat or emigrant magazines.
+In 1995, a special literary prize named after Sergei Dovlatov was established for the best story written by a St. Petersburg author or published in St. Petersburg.

-All Petersburg years, Dovlatov lived in the same house, on Rubinstein Street, in the very center of the city.
-The building of the XIX century, renovated in 2011, is now known for the Zapovednik mini-hotel located here.
-The design of the hotel instantly takes us to the literary world created by Sergei Dovlatov.
+All of Dovlatov’s Petersburg years were spent living in the same house, on Rubinstein Street, in the very center of the city.
+The 19th century building, renovated in 2011, is now known for the mini-hotel “Zapovednik”.
+The decoration of the hotel instantly transports us to the literary world created by Sergei Dovlatov.
 This is one of the most unusual hotels in St. Petersburg.

-The atmosphere of the Silver Age is preserved in the mini-hotel “Old Vienna”.
-Each hotel room is dedicated to one of its famous visitors.
-A distinctive feature of this particular hotel was a beautiful library composed of the best works of Russian authors from the late 19th and early 20th centuries.
-And nowadays, “Old Vienna” remains, continuing the tradition of a century ago, a popular meeting place for modern writers.
+The atmosphere of the Silver Age has been preserved in the mini-hotel “Old Vienna”.
+Each room of the hotel is dedicated to one of its famous visitors.
+The distinctive feature of this particular hotel was a wonderful library, composed of the best works of Russian authors of the end of the XIХ - beginning of the XX century.
+Even today “Old Vienna” remains a popular meeting place for contemporary writers, continuing the tradition of a century ago.

 You cannot comment Why?